Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 Lights of Joy is known as the biggest residential Christmas light display in Georgia, featuring over 230 Christmas trees that are filled with lights.

-Due to this being a walk-through Christmas light display, there is parking available at the Influencers Church across the street.
+Due to this being a walk-through Christmas light display, there is parking available at the Futures Church across the street.

-It is a free holiday event, but guests are asked to leave their pets at home.
+It is a free holiday event with a possible minimal fee for parking.
+Guests are asked to leave their pets at home.

 READ MORE: The 10 Most Festive Christmas Towns in Virginia to Visit